TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 Similarly, for course design, we ask:

-[add graphic from Mara - Questions to Ask When Planning Your Course:]
-- Who is the **learner**?
+❔ Who is the **learner**?
 What is the average age, work experience, culture, etc.?
 What are their interests, learning styles, and needs?
 Why are they taking the course?

-- Why is this course important?
+❔ Why is this course important?
 What are the **big ideas**, or the main take-aways?
 In an inquiry-based approach to learning, what are some **essential questions** learners may ask throughout the course?

-- What are the course **learning outcomes?** How will students demonstrate their understanding of these outcomes?
+❔ What are the course **learning outcomes?** How will students demonstrate their understanding of these outcomes?

-- How will the course be **delivered**?
+❔ How will the course be **delivered**?
 How will students connect with their peers, with the instructor, and with the content?

-- If a previous course exists, has there been any feedback from students and instructors?
+❔ If a previous course exists, has there been any **feedback** from students and instructors?

-...
-All of these questions impact the planning phase of creating a course.

-Notice, we didn't start with...
+Notice, we didn't start with these questions...

 📕 What textbook should I use for the course?
 📘 What topics are covered in the textbook chapters?